Precise asymptotics near a generic $\mathbb S^1\times\mathbb R^3$ singularity of mean curvature flow: Introduction

 Here $1_{\leq \Omega}$ is the Heaviside function defined as

 and the scalar function $\Omega$ is defined as

 Under a further generic condition, specific in \eqref{eq:b123},

-it is shown in \cite{GZ} that the flow will develop an isolated singularity of pinched-disk type and verify the Ilmanen's mean-convex neighborhood conjecture in this case.
-We also noticed recently that the mean-convex neighborhood conjecture has been verified by \cite{CHH} for flows of hypersurfaces in $\mathbb R^3$.
+it is shown in \cite{GZ} Theorem 2.3 that MCF develops an isolated singularity of bubble-sheet type verifying Ilmanen's mean-convex neighborhood conjecture in this case.
+We would like to give a more precise asymptote near such singularities, and hopefully this will help the development of a surgery theory for bubble-sheet type singularities.

-The main theorem is \begin{thm} Let $\{M^4_t\subset\mathbb R^5\}$ be an evolution of mean curvature flow.
+The main theorem is \begin{thm} Let $\{M^4_t\subset\mathbb R^5\}$ be an evolution of MCF.
 Assume that it develops a singularity at space-time $(0,0)$, modeled on a cylindrical self-shrinker

-Under the generic assumption \eqref{generic}, in a neighborhood $B_\epsilon(0)\subset\mathbb R^5$ of the origin, and at the singular time $t=0$, $M_0$ can be parametrized by where $u_0$ is some nonnegative function , and satisfies the asymptotics
+Under the generic assumption \eqref{generic}, in a neighborhood $B_\epsilon(0)\subset\mathbb R^5$ of the origin, and at the singular time $t=0$, $M_0$ can be parametrized by where $u_0$ is some nonnegative function, and satisfies the asymptotics

 \end{thm}